RAFBER/Basic-technologies-of-technical-communication/docs/Visual Studio Code/Visual_Studio_Code–useful_options.md

 * Text format: Ctrl+Shift+P > Markdown All In One > Format Document
 For example: it completes the table to a readable form.
-It hasn’t a impact how the table will be visible in HTML but is more readable when we send the file as a “readme document” or as a “release note”.
+It hasn’t a impact how the table will be visible in HTML but is more readable when we send the file as a “readme document” or “release note”.

 * Generating a table of contents: Ctrl+Shift+P > Markdown All In One > Create Table of Contents or improves the table of contents

-For more details about Markdown All In One – go to page:
+For more details about Markdown All In One – go to:
 [Markdown All in One](https://marketplace.visualstudio.com/items?itemName=yzhang.markdown-all-in-one)

-For more details about Visual Studio Code extensions for Markdown go to page:
+For more details about Visual Studio Code extensions for Markdown go to:
 [Visual Studio Code extensions for Markdown](https://github.com/mundimark/awesome-markdown)

 [Visual Studio Code Extension Marketplace](https://code.visualstudio.com/docs/editor/extension-gallery)